Artwork Help

 CMYK (Cyan, Magenta, Yellow and blacK) are the ink pigments used to reflect light back to you from the printed sheet.
 The full colour images that you see on the printed sheet are actually made up from complex patterns of CMYK.

 RGB colours must be converted to CMYK so that they can be printed.
 This conversion is usually hidden from you when you are using a desk top printer.
-Because RGB has a wider gamut (range of possible colours) compared to CMYK, not all RGB colours can be printed accurately in CMYK.
+Because RGB has a wider gamut (Gamut = the range of possible colours) compared to CMYK, not all RGB colours can be printed accurately in CMYK.
 For this reason, professional designers will usually design their artwork in CMYK and preview it on screen in simulated CMYK.
+When we create a proof for you, we do a high quality RGB to CMYK conversion.
+This is so that you can assess whether your RGB colours will print satisfactorily in CMYK.
+If not, you then have the opportunity to alter them!

 You may already have your favourite application, in which case you should probably stick with it if it does everything you want.

 Professionals will use a Desk Top Publishing (DTP) application.
-99% of the time that means Adobe InDesign and that's what we use here at Inky.
+Most of the time that means Adobe InDesign and that's what we use here at Inky.

 www.libreoffice.org open link in new window